 4. Automotive

-• Car maintenance: Wearables make it easier for you to know whether your car needs maintenance and its battery gets charged or not.
+Car Maintenance: Wearables make it easier to know whether your car needs maintenance and whether its battery is charged.

-• GPS: From wearables you can easily track your vehicles and set the certain speed limit for that.
+GPS: From wearables, you can easily track your vehicles and set a certain speed limit.

 5. Entertainment & Media